Asingerdev/mexico-dice-game/README.md

 3. If the player rolls **Mexico** (21), their turn is over no matter how many times they've rolled.
 The computer can then only roll as many times as the player rolled, unless the player rolled **Mexico** in which case the computer can roll up to three times still.

-4. If the computer rolls first, the computer AI determines how many times it rolls.
-After it ends its turn, the player can only roll as many times as the computer, unless the computer rolls **Mexico**.
+4. If the computer rolls first, the computer will roll up to three times.
+After it ends its turn, the player can only roll as many times as the computer rolled, unless the computer rolled **Mexico**.

 5. When the round is over, the players' and computers' scores are compared and the winner of the round is determined.
 The scoring metrics on the display are then cleared, and if the player loses the round, they lose one of their lives.